 STATEMENT The excavation of different levels within a book is very significant to my work.
 It results in a transition enabling the viewer to see through the book from front to back.
 When turning the pages a microcosm becomes visible, revealing a dense topography of silhouettes, shapes and figures.

 The emphasis is on the sculptural aspect, so that the image shown acquires a greater plasticity than would otherwise be the case.
 The basic impression in all of these books is defined by the interaction of open and closed forms.
-The absence of material which has been cut out and removed is especially apparent in the technique of paper-cutting.
+The absence of material which has been cut out and removed is especially apparent in the technique of the paper-cut.
 This void or cavity is just as important for the newly created image as the material which has been allowed to remain in place.
-The book is now a block from which I have carved volume to obtain space and the paper, from which I have cut, has become one with the work itself.
+The book is now a block from which I have carved volume to obtain space and the paper from which I have cut this has become one with the work itself.

 Several hundred unique hand-cut books have been produced in this manner.
 I continue to dissect the body, extracting ever more aspects of the human condition – it is a passage into skin and those overlapping layers of experience.

-Dance had a strong impact on his work, especially Butoh and the German Tanztheater, causing Marek to become less interested in color and painting; now focussing more on contour and line.
-After moving to Berlin in 1999, he soon began with his first experiments in the field of artists books, searching for a way to incorporate volume and the third dimension in the otherwise flat paper-cutting.
-In 2003 he started working with bookbinder Christian Klünder, who binds the books according to Marek’s ideas.
+Dance had a strong impact on his work, especially Japanese Butoh and german Tanztheater, causing Marek to become less interested in color and painting; now focussing more on contour and line.
+After having moved to Berlin in 1999, he soon began with first experiments in the field of artists books, searching for a way to incorporate volume and the third dimension in the otherwise flat paper cut.
+In 2003 he started working with bookbinder Christian Klünder, who binds the books according to Mareks ideas.

-These books have been acquired by numerous international collections such as USA: Columbia University/NY, Yale University/CT, Swarthmore College/PA, Reed College/OR Germany: Museum Haus des Papiers/Berlin, Staatsbibliothek zu Berlin, Klingspor Museum Offenbach, Kunst-und Museumsbibliothek im Museum Ludwig/Cologne France: Bibliothèque Forney Paris, Bibliothèque Nationale de France, Médiathèque Landowski Boulogne-Billancourt Luxemburg: Bibliothèque Nationale de Luxembourg Monaco : Médiathèque de Monaco South Africa: Jack Ginsburg Centre for Book Arts at the Wits Art Museum Johannesburg Austria: Museum für Angewandte Kunst Vienna and many more collections as well.
+These books have been acquired by numerous international collections such as USA : Columbia University/NY, Yale University/CT, Swarthmore College/PA, Reed College/OR GERMANY : Museum Haus des Papiers/Berlin, Staatsbibliothek zu Berlin, Klingspor Museum Offenbach, Kunst-und Museumsbibliothek im Museum Ludwig/Cologne FRANCE : Bibliothèque Forney Paris, Bibliothèque Nationale de France, Médiathèque Landowski Boulogne-Billancourt LUXEMBURG : Bibliothèque Nationale de Luxembourg MONACO : Médiathèque de Monaco SOUTH AFRICA : Jack Ginsburg Centre for Book Arts at the Wits Art Museum Johannesburg and many more public and private collections as well.